 Since then, Uber’s business model has retained the same basic dynamics.
 Its two biggest initiatives since UberX — Uber Pool and Uber Eats — aim to increase driver utilization even further.
 With Pool, it adds more passengers to the car.
 With Eats, drivers move around more than just people.

-Everywhere, Uber is experimenting with layering more value onto the latent, global logistics network that it has built with its fleet of 3M drivers.
+Everywhere, Uber is experimenting with layering more value onto the latent, global logistics network that it has built with its fleet of nearly 4M drivers.

 Once the underlying technology is vetted and scaled, autonomous vehicles could transform the company’s business model further — and the company is already experimenting with this technology.
 Without the cost of the driver, Uber would be able to keep another 75% of every fare.